 More Healing Turmeric Recipes

 I hope you and yours enjoy a round of turmeric ginger mocktails soon and very soon--cheers to your health!
 And sharing is caring so pin this ginger root mocktail recipe for later and follow me over on Pinterest.
 Thanks for reading!

 - 8 ounces sparkling water or club soda

 - fresh mint optional garnish

-Bring mixture to a boil then reduce heat to low and simmer for about 30 minutes.
+- Bring mixture to a boil then reduce heat to low and simmer for about 30 minutes.
 Liquid should be reduced, darkened, and slightly thickened.
-Strain into a small, sealable container.
+Strain out solids and cool before using.